Periander

 Periander (/ˌpɛriˈændər/; Περίανδρος; died c.
-585 BC) was the Second Tyrant of the Cypselid dynasty that ruled over ancient Corinth.
+585 BC) was the second tyrant of the Cypselid dynasty that ruled over ancient Corinth.
 Periander's rule brought about a prosperous time in Corinth's history, as his administrative skill made Corinth one of the wealthiest city states in Greece.
 Several accounts state that Periander was a cruel and harsh ruler, but others claim that he was a fair and just king who worked to ensure that the distribution of wealth in Corinth was more or less even.
 He is often considered one of the Seven Sages of Greece, men of the 6th century BC who were renowned for centuries for their wisdom.
 (The other Sages were most often considered to be Thales, Solon, Cleobulus, Chilon, Bias and Pittacus.)

 Life

 Family

 Periander was the second tyrant of Corinth and the son of Cypselus, the founder of the Cypselid dynasty.
+Because of his father, he was called Cypselides (Κυψελίδης).

 Cypselus’ wife was named Cratea.
 There were rumors that she and her son, Periander, slept together.
 Periander married Lyside (whom he often referred to as Melissa), daughter of Procles and Eristenea of Epidaurus.
 They had two sons: Cypselus, who was said to be weak-minded, and Lycophron, a man of intelligence.
 According to the book Lives and Opinions of Eminent Philosophers, Periander, in a fit of rage, kicked his wife or threw her down a set of stairs so hard that she was killed.
 Greek historian Herodotus has alluded to suggestions that Periander had defiled the corpse of his wife, employing a metaphor: "Periander baked his bread in a cold oven".
 Grief for his mother and anger at his father drove Lycophron to take refuge in Corcyra.
 When Periander was much older and looking to have his successor at his side, he sent for Lycophron.
 When the people of Corcyra heard of this, they killed Lycophron rather than let him depart.
 The death of his son caused Periander to fall into a despondency that eventually led to his death.
 Periander was succeeded by his nephew, Psammetichus, who ruled for just three years and was the last of the Cypselid tyrants.